LiliaSosa/LiliaSosa/README.md

 Here are some ideas to get you started:

--triangular_ruler:I’m currently studying mathematics
+- 📐I’m currently studying mathematics
 - 🤔 I’m looking for help with programming
 - 📫 How to reach me: 1082221032@sjc.bz
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am good at drawing
+- 🎨 Fun fact: I am good at drawing
 -->